wemomax/docsify/docs/README.md

 [![downloads](https://img.shields.io/npm/dm/style-dictionary.svg?style=flat-square)](https://www.npmjs.com/package/style-dictionary)

 # DDS Soberano
-> *Style once, use everywhere.*
+> *Ágil escalavel sem equipe de equipes.*

-**Desenvolvimento Distribuído de Software (DDS) Soberano** é uma Metodologia é uma orientação de desenvolvimento de software ágil de forma distribuída, e escalável, que tem o propósito de orientar a coordenação de pessoas em ambientes totalmente virtuais e dinâmicos.
+**Desenvolvimento Distribuído de Software (DDS) Soberano** é uma uma metodologia de desenvolvimento de software ágil de forma distribuída, e escalável, que tem o propósito de orientar a coordenação de pessoas em ambientes totalmente virtuais e dinâmicos.
 Apesar de tratar de desenvolvimento de software, seu foco são as questões de coordenação das pessoas em ambientes virtuais.

 Esta metodologia é formada por Diretrizes, Papéis, Artefatos, Cerimônias e Atividades.
 Conta com um Fluxo de Trabalho para facilitar o entendimento da metodologia, apresentando a direção que segue as principais cerimônias e [atividades](atividades.md).

 A DDS Soberano is a system that allows you to define styles once, in a way for any platform or language to consume.
 A single place to create and edit your styles, and a single command exports these rules to all the places you need them - iOS, Android, CSS, JS, HTML, sketch files, style documentation, etc. It is available as a [CLI](using_the_cli.md) through npm, but can also be used like any normal [npm module](using_the_npm_module.md) if you want to [extend](extending.md) its functionality.